$2.27 million grant awarded to CATALYST’s Dr. Sieck for patient engagement work

 Published October 25, 2018

-Cynthia Sieck, PhD, MPH, an assistant professor in the Department of Family Medicine at The Ohio State University College of Medicine and a core faculty member with CATALYST, the Center for the Advancement of Team Science, Analytics, and Systems Thinking in Health Services and Implementation Science Research, has received a $2.27 million grant from the National Institutes of Health.
+Cynthia Sieck, PhD, MPH, an assistant professor in the Department of Family and Community Medicine at The Ohio State University College of Medicine and a core faculty member with CATALYST, the Center for the Advancement of Team Science, Analytics, and Systems Thinking in Health Services and Implementation Science Research, has received a $2.27 million grant from the National Institutes of Health.

 The grant, “Total Engagement and Activation Measure (TEAM): Developing a measure of the capacity for patients to engage in their health care,” aims to improve our understanding of patient engagement.
 In this context, patient engagement is defined as a patient’s participation in their own health care, from the viewpoints of both health care recipients and clinicians, while also allowing for the recognition of individual differences in a patient’s capacity to engage.